-See page 48 of this catalog for more information on transfer requirements and resources.
+See page 230 of this catalog for more information on transfer requirements and resources.

-- Students will know and understand the major historical, cultural, social, political, and economic problems facing the Latin American community. - Students will be able to locate Latin American ideas, historical events, and cultural phenomena in the Latin American context from which the originate. - Students will know the chief historical factors that gave rise to existing institutions and processes. - Students will reflect an informed awareness of literature, art, and music in Latin America, including familiarity with the work of several recognized Latin American artists and authors. - Students will be able to read and speak Spanish and communicate effectively in English prose. - Students will be able to engage in thoughtful dialogue about Latin America with educated Latin Americans.
+- Students will know and understand the major historical, cultural, social, political, and economic problems facing the Latin American community. - Students will be able to locate Latin American ideas, historical events, and cultural phenomena in the Latin American context from which they originate.

+- Students will know the chief historical factors that gave rise to existing institutions and processes. - Students will reflect an informed awareness of literature, art, and music in Latin America, including familiarity with the work of several recognized Latin American artists and authors. - Students will be able to read and speak Spanish and communicate effectively in English prose. - Students will be able to engage in thoughtful dialogue about Latin America with educated Latin Americans.

 SUBJECT & NO. COURSE UNITS

-Spanish Language Proficiency - A minimum of five semester units selected from the following:
+Spanish Language Select 5 semester Proficiency - units from the following:5

-SPANISH 4 Intermediate Spanish II5
+SPANISH 4 Intermediate Spanish II5 OR

-OR

 SPANISH 37 Composition and Conversation for Spanish Speakers5

-SPANISH 5 Advanced Spanish I5
+SPANISH 5 Advanced Spanish I 5

 SPANISH 6 Advanced Spanish II5

-Social Sciences - A minimum of six semester units selected from the following:
+Social Sciences - Select 6 semester units from the following:6

 HISTORY 5 History of the Americas I

-instont y OR
+OR

-HISTORY 6 History of the Americas II3
+HISTORY 6 History of the Americas II

-SPANISH 10 Latin-American Civilization3
+SPANISH 10 Latin-American Civilization

-Humanities - A minimum of six semester units selected from the following:
+Humanities - Select 6 semester units from the following:6

 SPANISH 12 Contemporary Mexican Literature

 SPANISH 15 Great Books of Latin American Literature

 SPANISH 16 Mexican Civilization

-SPANISH 25 Spanish American Short Story in Translation3
+SPANISH 25 Spanish American Short Story in Translation

-SPANISH 26 Understanding Latin America Through Film3
+SPANISH 26 Understanding Latin America Through Film

 SPANISH 65 Mexican Literature and Culture